Annotating a stack

-Load a directory of .tif files using the ‘Load Generic Directory’ button.
+Load a folder of .tif files in the Stack Browser using the ‘Load Tiff Folder’ button.

 3. Display a stack

 4. Add 3D annotations

-- Add a new 3D point with shift+click.
+- Add a new 3D annotation with shift+click.

-- Delete a point by selecting the point (mouse left-click) and hitting keyboard ‘Delete’ or ‘Backspace’.
+- Delete an annotation by selecting the point (single left-click) and hitting keyboard delete or backspace.

-- Each point can have a textual note, select the point and press keyboard ‘n’ to enter a note.
+- Each annotation can have a textual note, select the annotation and press keyboard n to enter a note.
 Notes can then be searched using the search panel.

 - Save stack annotations using the ‘Save Stack’ button.